Kid Cudi: Impact and legacy

 Paul Thompson of Rolling Stone wrote Cudi has "dozens of stylistic children".
-Several artists have gone on to credit Kid Cudi as influence or inspiration, such as rappers Kanye West, Travis Scott, Kendrick Lamar, Schoolboy Q, Chance the Rapper, Childish Gambino, Logic, ASAP Rocky, ASAP Nast, Allan Kingdom, Kyle, Isaiah Rashad, Raury, Key!, Denzel Curry, Kevin Abstract, Saba and Jaden Smith, as well as singers Willow Smith, Jhene Aiko, Lissie and Tinashe, among others.
+Several artists have gone on to credit Kid Cudi as influence or inspiration, such as rappers Kanye West, Travis Scott, Kendrick Lamar, Schoolboy Q, Chance the Rapper, Childish Gambino, Logic, ASAP Rocky, ASAP Nast, Allan Kingdom, Kyle, Isaiah Rashad, Raury, Key!, Denzel Curry, Kevin Abstract, Saba, Baby Keem and Jaden Smith, as well as singers Willow Smith, Jhene Aiko, Lissie and Tinashe, among others.

 In 2009, Canadian recording artist Drake shared his admiration for Cudi on Twitter with a picture of him holding both his and Cudi's respective projects, stating "We are rarely proud when we are alone.
 But to have another artist who pushes me and inspires me is a blessing."

 In a 2010 interview with Billboard, Kanye West called Cudi his "personal favorite artist in the world right now.
 His whole take on the game is just unfiltered, uncensored artistry."
-In 2016, Kanye West went on to call Cudi "the most influential artist of the past 10 years".
+In 2016, Kanye West called Cudi "the most influential artist of the past 10 years".

-West Coast hip hop duo Audio Push have also praised Cudi, in 2016, saying "The thing I love about Cudi is he's unapologetically real.
+West Coast hip-hop duo Audio Push have also praised Cudi, in 2016, saying "The thing I love about Cudi is he's unapologetically real.
 He birthed so much of, not even the new generation of artists, but a lot of [your] favorite artists wouldn't be [your] favorite artists if it wasn't for Cudi."
 In November 2016, Atlanta-based rapper OG Maco, who has cited Cudi as a major influence on several occasions, released an EP titled For Scott, as a tribute to Kid Cudi.

 In October 2018, American musician and high-profile producer Pharrell Williams, spoke on his collaborations with Cudi in an interview with Complex, saying: "He's so inspiring, and I'm only as good as my collaborations anyway.
 I love the stuff that we did.
 Love, love [...]
 So to me, Cudi is a GOAT.
 His melodies and his concepts—he's a timeless alien."
 In another interview with Complex, Williams also stated "When they say Cudi is the [greatest of all time], they're talking about the consistency of his convictions and how that's played out into the choices that he makes, the taste that he has, and the tone that he takes with everything that he does.
 That's my idea of Cudi."